Fracture (broken bone)

 After being sent home, you should take your child back to the accident and emergency department or contact your medical team urgently if:

-- they complain of pain that is worsening and not helped by pain relief and elevation
+- they complain of pain that is worsening and not helped by pain relief and elevation (raising the fractured limb)

-- their hand / foot goes cold, pale or blue (or becomes increasingly swollen)
+- their hand/foot goes cold, pale or blue (or becomes increasingly swollen)

 - they complain of fuzziness, numbness, pins and needles or tingling in the fractured limb or in the toes or fingers of that limb

 - they are unable to move their toes or fingers

 If the plaster becomes cracked, broken, soft or loose, or it is rubbing, don’t walk on it (if it is a leg plaster) – use crutches and contact your medical team.
 If this happens in the evening, contact your medical team the next morning.

 It is very important that your child returns for their follow up appointments.